Do Jehovah’s Witnesses really protect their members in times of natural disaster? What is their priority before, during

 I might also mention that I did not see a bible in their stack of literature, but only Watchtower related books and magazines.
 As a matter of fact, the most prominently displayed item was the infamous “Listen, Obey and Be Blessed” video created by Jehovah’s Witnesses for children.

 If you’re a religious person that believes in the bible, you might see the immediate problem.
 Set aside the idea of religious material being more important than food during this time, and ask yourself why Watchtower literature suddenly became more important than the supposed word of god himself.

 Do Jehovah’s Witnesses really think that the Watchtower, and its related pamphlets and magazines, are of greater value than a book written by god’s own hand?
 The words of imperfect men are somehow superior or more crucial than an actual letter from god?

-Consider, too, that if their priorities impelled them to keep a bible rather than Watchtower literature, they would have had room for food, medicine, and emergency supplies!
-A bible can be put in the corner of the freezer with plenty of space left over for other items, but the family instead used what little space they had for piece after piece of literature from the Watchtower Society.
+Consider, too, that if they had kept a bible rather than Watchtower literature, they would have had room for food, medicine, and emergency supplies!
+A bible can be put in the corner of the freezer with plenty of space left over for other items, but the family used what little space they had for piece after piece of literature from the Watchtower Society.

 To really drive home the obscenity of this family’s example, let’s put it in another framework.
-Suppose the family were all part of a certain political party, and a typhoon was headed their way, so the father ordered the children to toss out the food from the freezer and replace it with Republican literature.
-Or, suppose the father worked at a car dealership, and replaced the food with brochures and literature for the cars he was selling.
+Suppose the family were all part of a certain political party, and a typhoon was headed their way, so the father ordered the children to toss out the food from the freezer and replace it with political literature.
 Would anyone look at that decision and think positively of the family?
-Not only would they be derided and chastised, but some might even call for the removal of the children from the home, as it’s obvious the parents do not have their priorities straight when it comes to their family’s health and safety.
+Not only would they be derided and chastised, but some might even call for the removal of the children from the home, as it’s obvious the parents do not have their priorities straight when it comes to the family’s health and safety.